Fgeorgelewis/Movie-Soundtrack-Analysis/README.md

 ### Which Studios Release Rap Soundtrack Films?

-Universal Pictures led the way in releasing rap soundtrack films, followed by Disney and Sony.
-Universal seems to have embraced rap soundtracks as a deliberate strategy.
+Universal Pictures led the way in releasing rap soundtrack films, accounting for 40% of such releases, followed by Disney at 25% and Sony at 20%.
+Universal particularly seems to have embraced rap soundtracks as a deliberate strategy.

 ![Studio Distribution](plots/distributors.png)